ntno/ntno.net/docs/wood/chest.md

   <figure>
     <img
       src="/img/chest/corner_detail.jpeg"
-      alt="close up of siding.  wood has been scored to create a weathered effect." title=""
+      alt="close up of siding.  wood has been scored to create a weathered effect."/>
-    />
     <figcaption>siding attached to plywood and distressed. first coat of polyurethane applied</figcaption>
   </figure>
 </section>